rahaahmadi/rahaahmadi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I’m Raha, a senior B.Sc. computer engineering student at I am a senior B.Sc student specializing in Artificial Intelligence at [Amirkabir University of Technology](https://aut.ac.ir/en), advised by [Saeedeh Momtazi](https://scholar.google.nl/citations?user=N-WqXykAAAAJ&hl=en).
+I’m Raha, a senior B.Sc. computer engineering student specializing in Artificial Intelligence at [Amirkabir University of Technology](https://aut.ac.ir/en), advised by [Saeedeh Momtazi](https://scholar.google.nl/citations?user=N-WqXykAAAAJ&hl=en).
 I am highly interested in machine learning and deep learning and their applications in computer vision and natural language processing.